HEASARC/heasoftpy/README.md

 ```

-#### Task Names
+#### Task Names:
 Native `heasoft` tasks have the same names in `heasfotpy`.
 So a task like `nicerclean`
 is called by `heasoftpy.nicerclean`, except for tasks that have the dash symbol `-` in the name,
 which is replaced by an underscore `_`.
 So for example, the task `ut-swifttime` is available
 with `heasoftpy.ut_swifttime`, etc.

-### 2.2 Different Ways of Passing Parameters
+### 2.2 Different Ways of Passing Parameters:
-The task methods handle different types in inputs.
+Additionally, the task methods handle different types in inputs.
 For example:

 ```python